TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/for/real/readme.md

 ## Then zoom in

 Then I start zooming in on one part, but very slowly.
-At this point, the read/listen/viewer isn't sure which point in particular we're zooming on.
+At this point, the read/listen/viewer isn't sure which point in particular we're zooming in on.
 But they can see the rough direction.

 ## Get closer

 Continue zooming in, at increasing speed.
-Most of the original zoomed out view is now hidden from view, but that's ok, because the re/lis/viewer can position where they are in their mental model.
-They know the larger picture, and they don't feel disorientated at all.
+Most of the original zoomed out view is now hidden from view, but that's ok, because the re/lis/viewer can position where they are in the larger picture.
+They have a clear mental model of it, and they don't feel disorientated at all.

 ## Arrive

-Arrive at your final point, the conclusion, and stop zooming in.
+Arrive at your final destination, fully zoomed into the conclusion, and then stop zooming in!

-Your point is small, about some small detail, and doesn't have any impact on its own.
+Your point is small, about some small detail, and doesn't have any standing impact on its own.

-But in the larger, grander, scheme of things, it has some impact - something about it that resonates - some melancholy - or humour - or both.
+But in the larger, grander, scheme of things, it has some power of some sort - something about it that resonates - some melancholy - or humour - or both - some learning that you won't forget because you *felt* it.

 <br>

 Except..........

-That isn't zoom out style at all, it's another joke post.
-I made all of this up!
-That wasn't zoom out style at all.
+That wasn't zoom out style at all - this is just another joke post!
+I made it up!

+Or actually, this approach is what I see many people do, and I don't like it at all.
+I think it leads to rather boring stories.

 <br>